https://a.storyblok.com/f/270183/1368x665/619e571c79/26apr_dev-blog_forward-a-call-via-voice-proxy_r1-01.png

 $app->run();

-This code creates a new slim application and defines two routes.
+This code creates a new Slim application and defines two routes.
 These routes correspond to the following webhook endpoints:

-• /webhooks/events: Nexmo's APIs make a POST request to this endpoint every time a significant even occurs (such as call ringing, being answered and completed) to update your application on the status of the call.
+• /webhooks/events: Vonage makes a POST request to this endpoint whenever a significant event occurs (such as call ringing, being answered, and completed) to update your application on the call’s status.

 Handle Inbound Calls